MySQL / MariaDB Monitor

 Configuration Options

-Much like the PostgreSQL model, you can specify an entire connection string mapping or break out connection inputs line by line depending on your preference.
+Much like the PostgreSQL monitor, you can specify an entire connection string or break the connection inputs out field by field, depending on your preference.

 Basic Settings